On Serre Intersection Multiplicity Conjecture: Introduction

+With in the time a significant proof of non-negativity was given by O. Gabber \cite{RO2}.
+His proof involves both algebraic and geometric insights concerning multiplicity as an Euler characteristic.
 The proof of O. Gabber, \cite{RO2} is based on a theorem of de Jang.
-He reduces the question of intersection over a general regular local ring to corresponding questions of intersections on projective schemes.
-The theorem of de Jang states that for any regular (affine) scheme $V$ there exists a projective $\phi:X \to V$ which is of finite type over $V$.
-Assume we are concerned with the intersection of two regular schemes $Y, Z$ of finite type over the regular local ring $(A, \mathfrak{m},k)$.
-Consider $Z'$ to be the projective scheme over $Z$ which is finite of degree $n$, obtained from the de Jang theorem.
-Set $A'=A[X_1,...,X_n]$ with quotient field $K$.
-Then $Z'$ can be considered as a closed subscheme of $\text{Proj}(K[X_1,...,X_n])$, say with homogeneous ideal $I$.
-Set $Y'=\text{Proj}(k(Y)[X_1,...,X_n])$ and $P=\text{Proj}(A[X_1,...,X_n])$.
+The theorem states that for any regular (affine) scheme $V$ there exists a projective $\phi:X \to V$ which is of finite type over $V$.
+Let $Y^{\prime},Z^{\prime}$ be the subvarieties associated to $Y,Z$ via the de Jang map (called alterations of $ Y, Z$).
+The strategy is to compare $\chi(\mathcal{O}_{Y^{\prime}},\mathcal{O}_{Z^{\prime}})$ with $\chi(\mathcal{O}_{Y},\mathcal{O}_{Z})$.
+Gabber shows that